Qolore7/the-sands/README.md

 ### BSA Decompressor

 The BSA Decompressor is a tool that can provide marginally improved performance and decreased load times.
-It is only optional due to how it modifies the base game files and Wabbajack can't handle it.
+It is only optional due to Wabbajack not being able to handle how it modifies files from the base game.
 It is very easy to do and is highly recommended.

-1).
-Navigate to the `Tools\BSA Decompressor` folder inside of the folder you installed `The Sands` to 2).
-Run `FNV BSA Decompressor.exe` and make sure the filepath is correctly detecting your Fallout New Vegas installation location
+1. Navigate to the `Tools\BSA Decompressor` folder inside of the folder you installed `The Sands` to
+2. Run `FNV BSA Decompressor.exe` and make sure the filepath is correctly detecting your Fallout New Vegas installation location
-3).
-Select **Decompress** and wait for the installer to finish (can take up to a few minutes)
+3. Select **Decompress** and wait for the installer to finish (can take up to a few minutes)
   > If you get a message about `Fallout - Misc.bsa` already being modified, then you did not properly do a clean installation of the game!
-4).
-Done!
+4. Done!
 Simply exit the program and you are good to go.

 ### DXVK and New Vegas Reloaded